Become a Resident Assistant

 Expectations & Responsibilities

-• Academics—Possess a 2.5 cumulative GPA when hired, and maintain a 2.5 GPA per semester.
-Should the semester GPA fall below a 2.5, the RA has the next semester (probationary) to raise the GPA to a 2.5.
+• Academics—Possess a 2.5 cumulative GPA when hired and maintain a 2.5 GPA per semester.
+Should the semester's GPA fall below a 2.5, the RA has the next semester (probationary) to raise the GPA to a 2.5.
 Should the GPA remain below 2.5 after the probationary semester, the RA’s contract may be terminated.

 • Administrative Tasks—Maintain records concerning room and key inventory and damages for student rooms.
-Assist in student room check in and check out procedures.
-Submit communication reports regarding incidents and policy violations and submit work orders on a daily basis for needs that your residents may have.
+Assist in student room check-in and check-out procedures.
+Submit communication reports regarding incidents and policy violations, complete occupancy checks, and submit work orders for needs that your residents may have.

 • Community Development—Help students adjust to roommate(s), floor-mate(s), residence hall living and the college community.
 Be available to facilitate mediations between roommate(s), suitemate(s), and floor mate(s)—know limitations and make referrals when appropriate.

-• Emergency Situations—Assist in maintaining order in emergency situations, including assisting with monthly fire drills.
+• Emergency Situations—Assist in maintaining order in emergency situations, including assisting with fire drills.

 • Ethics—Maintain a high level of ethical standards both on and off duty.

 • Hall/Room Assignment—RA staff will be placed to provide the best housing program possible for our residents.
 The capabilities, personality, and interests of each RA will be taken into consideration when specific assignments are made.
 RA hall assignments and placement are for an entire academic year.
-It should be noted that the Dean of Students & Chief Housing Officer can re-assign when/if necessary.
+It should be noted that the Director of Residence Life, or designee, can re-assign when/if necessary.

-• Meetings—Attend and participate in a weekly 1 hour staff meeting and a weekly half hour 1- on-1 meeting with your supervisor.
+• Meetings—Attend and participate in a weekly/monthly 1 hour staff meeting and a weekly half hour 1- on-1 meeting with your supervisor.
 Attend all other called residence life staff meetings/trainings.

 • Mentor–Become acquainted with each resident as soon as possible.